SciNim/fmu.nim/README.md

 ```

 ## Status
-This is in an alpha stage.
-Nonetheless, in its current state is capable some remarkable features.
-For example, it can create and FMU that works both in windows and linux.

-It is capable of creating a working FMU for integer. **There is a bug affecting floats**.
+This is in an beta stage.

+The five examples from `fmusdk` are working.

+It can create multiplatform FMU's (they can work both in windows and linux).

 ## How it works?
 It creates: